 You may write a Master's Thesis instead of taking the comprehensive examination.
 To do so you must have better than a 3.5 GPA in your coursework, a Public Administration faculty member willing to supervise the thesis, a proposal deemed acceptable by the faculty, and two other members of the committee acceptable to the MPA Graduate Advisor and the Political Science Department Chair.
+If you plan to write a thesis, you must begin planning your thesis during the first year of your MPA program.
 Students should take caution with a thesis.
 In our experience, courses often expire under the seven-year rule due to unfinished Master's theses.
 Sample theses are available in the Department and Library.
 Title 5 of California's Education Code requires that theses meet the following standard: